-This post contains affiliate links denoted by a *.
+This post contains affiliate links.
 If you make a purchase through one of these links, I make a small commission, at no additional charge to you!
+Thanks for your support!

 I even took him to the party store to show him all of the various themes and characters, in hopes he’d change his mind to something that made more sense to me.
 Something he could look back at and I could say, “You really loved X, Y, Z when you were four.”

-And he did for a little while.
+He did for a little while.
 First to Martha Speaks, an out of production PBS kids show which I love but would have been so much more difficult because there is NOTHING out there for it.
-And then he briefly changed it to The Incredibles, and was pretty excited for it.
+Then he briefly changed it to The Incredibles, and was pretty excited for it.

 But ultimately, he moved back to Jurassic Park.
 At dinner one night, when an aunt asked what his theme was, he said Jurassic Park.
-And it was unshakable after that.
+After that, it was unshakable.